oracle-samples/oltrain/Whats_New/new.md

-This track contains videos and hands on labs completed in the last quarter (June - August 2022).
+This page highlights the videos and hands on labs that have been added to the learning tracks on the Oracle Linux Training Station in the period June-August 2022.

 ---